justinrgarrard/world-of-naevis.net/docs/more/archetypes/rogue_delver.md

 #### Savvy
 At 3rd level, you gain proficiency with one tool, language, and skill of your choice.
 Additionally, you can use any spell scroll of a level equal to or less than your proficiency bonus, as though it were of a spell you could cast.
+Your spellcasting modifier is Intelligence, where applicable.

 #### Uncanny Luck